tensorforce/tensorforce/README.md

 reinforcement learning solutions both in research and practice.
 TensorForce is built on top of TensorFlow and compatible with Python 2.7 and &gt;3.5 and supports multiple state inputs and multi-dimensional actions to be compatible with Gym, Universe, and DeepMind lab.
+It further provides an easily extensible interface to implement new environments.

+Finally, TensorForce aims to move all reinforcement learning logic into the TensorFlow graph, including control flow.
+This both reduces dependencies on the host language (Python), thus enabling portable computation graphs that can be used in other languages and  contexts, and improves performance.

 More information on architecture can also be found [on our blog.](https://reinforce.io/blog/)